Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Adult Kruthik (MPMM).md

 - monster/environment/underdark
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Adult Kruthik"]
 ---
 # Adult Kruthik
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 169, Mordenkainen's Tome of Foes p.
 212*

-It takes six months of steady eating for a [[Young Kruthik (MPMM)|young kruthik]] to reach adult size.
+It takes six months of steady eating for a [[5.
+Mechanics\Bestiary\Monstrosity\Young Kruthik (MPMM).md|young kruthik]] to reach adult size.
 The natural life span of an adult kruthik is roughly seven years.

 Adult kruthiks grow spiky protrusions on their legs and can fling these dagger-sized spikes at enemies beyond the reach of their claws.